hxu47/TreeSitter-PythonParser/README.md

    ```
    This will produce `libtree-sitter.dylib`.
 Copy this file to the root of your project.

-3. Build the Python-specific tree-sitter library:
+3. Build the Python-specific tree-sitter library locally in your computer (not in this project)
    ```
    git clone https://github.com/tree-sitter/tree-sitter-python.git
    cd tree-sitter-python